lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/2_Lesson_2/index.md

 ## Greyscale and Transparency

 When using RGB color values, we will need to use one discrete value to represent each of our primary colors.
 If we want to set a grayscale color, we can simply pass one argument into the `fill()` function.
 Using 0 (black) to 255 (white), we can create shades of gray in our project.
 The following code demonstrates a changing grayscale fill, which you can adjust by moving your mouse from left to right:

+{{% codepen 400 BerGxj %}}

+We can also control the transparency value of a color by adding in an alpha value.
+For RGB colors, the alpha is represented as a number between 0 (completely transparent) and 255 (fully opaque) and passed in as a fourth argument to `fill()` or `color()`.
+For grayscale colors, the alpha value is passed in as the second argument but needs to be placed within square brackets.
+The code below demonstrates how transparent colors can be used in a project for realtime color blending: